PaulGayle/cts-285/README.md

 FLASKQS

-Creating this program was a bit of a challenge but due to this project I really have a better understanding of virtual environments
+Creating this program was a bit of a challenge. but due to this project I really have a better understanding of virtual environments.

 Step 1: Create a virutual environment.
 For macOS/Linux: python3 -m venv venv